raimohanska/jsrepl/README.md

 has output to flush out to the standard out.
 * `resultCallback`: An optional callback function that is called when the interpreter
 has successfully evaluated a program and passed the resulting evaluated value.
-* `errorCallback`: An optional callback function that is called if evaluatiing a
+* `errorCallback`: An optional callback function that is called if evaluating a
 program yielded an error and passed the error.
 * `progress`: An optional callback function that is called repeatedly while loading
 a language interpreter with the progress percentage.